eubinecto/fruitify/README.md

 ## Implementation
-We follow the architecture as used in *BERT for Monolingual and Cross-Lingual Reverse Dictionary*(Yan et al., 2020)
+We follow the same architecture as what is presented in *BERT for Monolingual and Cross-Lingual Reverse Dictionary*(Yan et al., 2020)